-GVM’s Department of Neurology and Neurosurgery deals with the treatment of the diseases
+GVM’s Department of Neurology and Neurosurgery deals with the treatment of diseases of the Central Nervous System (brain, cerebellum, brainstem and spinal cord), of the Peripheral Nervous System and post-traumatic and degenerative Spinal disorders.

-.
-Spine disorders treated include disc, tumoral, functional and post-traumatic deformities, and also the latest stabilization techniques are implemented at cervical, dorsal and lumbo-sacral segments.
-Vertebral stabilization is employed also in spinal pain syndromes, while mini-invasive techniques are preferred (osteoporotic fractures) in elderly patients.
+Specialised neurosurgeons have specific experience in dealing with brain tumours and vascular microsurgery, integrated with minimally invasive stereotactic neurosurgical procedures and precise targeting by neuronavigation.
+Spinal disorders treated include disc, tumoral, functional and post-traumatic deformities.
+The latest stabilization techniques are implemented for cervical, dorsal and lumbo-sacral segments.
+Vertebral stabilization is also employed in spinal pain syndromes, while minimally invasive techniques are preferred in elderly patients (osteoporotic fractures).

-Surgery is selected whenever the patient may benefit from quick relief from the intracranial pressure of an expanding mass or for surgical distancing of very delicate structures that may not bear deformation.
+Surgery is selected whenever the patient may benefit from quick relief from the intracranial pressure created by an expanding mass or for surgical distancing of very delicate structures that may not bear deformation.

-The targeted administration of the Gamma Knife irradiation (in single session) is on the contrary selected whenever experience supports a proved efficacy in over 80-90% (in some conditions even 100%) of lesions that would be inoperable otherwise, including remnants/recurrences to previous surgery, or when the general condition of the patient contraindicates open surgery under total anesthesia.
+On the other hand, the targeted administration of Gamma Knife radiation (in a single session) is selected whenever experience exists for demonstrable efficacy in over 80-90% (in some cases even 100%) of lesions that would be otherwise inoperable, including remnants/recurrences from previous surgery, or when the general condition of the patient is a contraindication to open surgery with total anaesthesia.

-) in all locations and meningiomas in the cranial base (otherwise attacked by very demolitive and incomplete surgical approaches) have been cured even with volumes up to and exceeding 50cm3
+The experience gained through this approach has provided guidelines regarding comparative risks even for targets much larger than the original limit of 3 cm in diameter set by Swedish pioneers.
+AVMs (arteriovenous malformations) in all locations and meningiomas in the cranial base (otherwise attacked by very demolitive and incomplete surgical approaches) have been cured even with volumes up to and exceeding 50cm3.